Greece risks running out of cash by April 20, scrambles on reforms

 "That process is moving once again, I say with some cautious satisfaction.
 Now there's hard work happening on complementary additions to the (reform) list," said Eurogroup chairman Jeroen Dijsselbloem, who is also Dutch finance minister.

-Athens is hoping the finance ministers will approve its list and allow the return of about 1.9 billion euros (1.3 billion pounds) in profits made by the European Central Bank on Greek bonds, the source familiar with the matter said.
+Athens is hoping the finance ministers will approve its list and allow the return of about 1.9 billion euros ($2.1 billion) in profits made by the European Central Bank on Greek bonds, the source familiar with the matter said.

 The source said Athens also expected the return of about 1.2 billion euros in cash left in the Greek bank bailout fund that was taken back by the euro zone last month - something euro zone officials said the euro zone bailout fund would discuss on Wednesday.